Connection and Recruitment

 back to top

-Aside from getting exposure and trying to bump up a level, players want to get schools from other parts of the country to see them.
-Most offers are regional, but leaving your state and going to an East Coast prep school will allow many more potential schools to see you.
-In Boston alone there are thirty-five colleges.
-Some states don’t have this many institutions.
+Aside from getting exposure and trying to bump up a level, players will have schools from other parts of the country see them.
+Most offers players earn in high school are regional, but leaving your state and going to an East Coast prep school will allow many more potential schools to see you.
+In the Boston area alone there are thirty-five colleges.
+Some states don’t even have this many institutions.

 Another example of a player who would benefit from a post-grad year is one who needs to get eligible for the NCAA.
-They can go the JUCO route or do a post-grad year as long as they are not too far behind in their core classes.
-Getting a player’s grade point average increased and scoring higher on a standardized test will open up the possibility of going to schools that have higher academic requirements.
+These players can go the JUCO route or do a post-grad year as long as they are not too far behind in their core classes.
+Getting a player’s grade point average increased and scoring higher on a standardized test will open up the possibility of going to schools that require higher academic requirements.

 When basketball players should not do a post-grad year